 3.)
 Once logged in, you should see a “go online” button on top.
-Click on it to start receiving ride request.
+Click on it to start receiving ride requests.

 If it doesn’t allow you to go online then Uber will let you know what step you are missing (either not finished uploading documents or maybe background hasn’t cleared yet).

 4.)
-When on the map you will see your location and how busy an area is (color ranges from orange, means slightly higher prices, to blood red which means price are 3x times higher).
+When on the map you will see your location and how busy an area is (color ranges from orange, meaning slightly higher prices, to blood red, which means prices are 3x higher).